 Appropriate Assessment is an ecological assessment focused on how a plan or project may impact Natura 2000 sites.
-It is a requirement under Article 6(3) of the EU Habitats Directive (Directive 92/43/EEC).
-Natura 2000 sites are ecologically protected sites, designated under the Habitats Directive (Special Areas of Conservation) and Birds Directive (Special Protection Areas).
-Any plan or project which has the potential to impact designated Natura 2000 sites must be screened for Appropriate Assessment and there are four stages, which are:
+The EU Habitats Directive requires where a plan or project is likely to have a significant impact or potential to impact designated Natura 2000 sites they must be screened for Appropriate Assessment.

 Screening determines whether appropriate assessment is necessary by examining: 1) whether a plan or project can be excluded from AA requirements because it is directly connected with or necessary to the management of the site, and 2) the potential effects of a project or plan, either alone or in combination with other projects or plans, on a Natura 2000 site in view of its conservation objectives, and considering whether these effects will be significant.
 Screening is an iterative process that involves consideration of the plan or project and its likely effects, and of the Natura 2000 sites and their ecological sensitivities, and the likely interaction between these.
 These and other ecological issues should always be taken into account at the earliest possible stage in the planning, design or preparation process so that any constraints are identified and can be taken into consideration, and delays and negative outcomes can be avoided insofar as is possible.
 Specialist ecological input and advice is recommended in undertaking the various elements of screening.

 The impact of a project or plan alone and in combination with other projects or plans on the integrity of the Natura 2000 site is considered with respect to the conservation objectives of the site and to its structure and function.